jwdotpark/2021_fall/practical_ds_a/scavenge_hunting.md

-> Hash Tables are usually implemented with built-in data structures like python dictionaries and can be used for a variety of things, from the implementation of an actual dictionary to entries of a NoSQL database.
+> Hash Tables are usually implemented with built-in data structures like python dictionaries and can be used for a variety of things, from the Implementation of an actual dictionary to entries of a NoSQL database.